UnixJunkie/parany/README.md

 The function gathering the results is called "mux".
 The number of processors running your computation in parallel is called "nprocs".
-Jobs can be sent in chunks to workers (parameter chunk size named "csize").
-Adjust chunk size to tune the parallelization performance of your application.